 The Thames Path is not the most efficient way of getting from A to B in London following the twists and turns of the river, but it’s mostly traffic-free which is great when you have energetic kids eagerly scooting at full speed.
 The riverside path is our “highway” whether cycling, walking or scooting in Central London.

-While the Southbank from the London Eye to London Bridge is full of exciting attractions, it’s usually very busy.
+While the Southbank from the area around London Eye and Sea Life towards London Bridge is full of exciting attractions, it’s usually very busy.
 If you go past London Bridge eastwards on the other hand it’s usually a lot quieter with more space for the kids when they go scooting.

 The 4 miles stretch to Surrey Docks Farm is a nice route for families, with the option to continue further to Greenwich where you’ll find attractions such as the Maritime Museum and Cutty Sark.
 The route from London Bridge to the farm will take around 1-2 hours with kids depending on your scooting speed.
 The Ship and Whale close to the farm has some delicious lunch options.